madfam-io/plinto/docs/guides/flutter-sdk-complete-guide.md

 ## Overview

-The **@plinto/flutter** SDK provides a comprehensive Flutter package for integrating Plinto authentication across iOS, Android, and Web platforms.
+The **@janua/flutter** SDK provides a comprehensive Flutter package for integrating Janua authentication across iOS, Android, and Web platforms.
 Built with native performance in mind, it offers biometric authentication, secure storage, real-time updates, and pre-built widgets following Material Design and Cupertino patterns.

 ## Table of Contents